 Ingredients are safe for both fresh and saltwater.

-This is not my first choice for ammonia removal, especially in tanks that are still cycling (Prime is much better here).
+This is not my first choice for ammonia removal, ESPECIALLY in tanks that are still cycling (Prime is much better here).
 The reason is continued use of Ammo-Lock can cause cessation of the nitrogen cycle since it does not readily allow for bio availability of ammonia to nitrifying bacteria.

 Start Right contains allantoin (5-Ureidohydantion; Glyoxldiureide 2, 5 - Dioxo - 4 imidzolidinyle – urea) which is used in humans for the treatment of: skin ulcers, wound, scalds, burns and sunburns, carbuncles, acne and skin eruptions, fissures and abrasions, impetigo, eczema, psoriasis.
 This is a naturally occurring chemical even found in earthworms.